Mount Merapi: 2010 eruption

 After a period of multiple eruptions considered to exceed the intensity and duration of those in 1872 on 10 November 2010 the intensity and frequency of eruptions was noticed to subside.
 By this time, 153 people had been reported to have been killed and 320,000 were displaced.
 Later the eruptive activities again increased requiring a continuation of the Level 4 alert and continued provision of exclusion zones around the volcano.
 By 18 November the death toll had increased to 275.
 The toll had risen to 324 by 24 November and Syamsul Maarif, head of the National Disaster Mitigation Agency (BNPB) explained that the death toll had risen after a number of victims succumbed to severe burns and more bodies were found on the volcano's slopes.

 In the aftermath of the more intensive eruptive activities in late November, Yogyakarta's Disaster Management Agency reported that there were about 500 reported cases of eruption survivors in Sleman district suffering from minor to severe psychological problems, and about 300 cases in Magelang.
 By 3 December the death toll had risen to 353.

-On Friday, 3 December 2010, the head of the National Disaster Management Agency (BNPB), Dr. Syamsul Maarif, M. Si, accompanied by the head of the Centre for Volcanology and Geological Hazard Mitigation CVGHM (PVMBG), Dr. Surono made a joint press release at the BNPB Command Post in Yogyakarta.
-As of 3 December 2010, at 09.00 am, the CVGHM (PVMBG) lowered the status of Mount Merapi to the level of Caution Alert (Level III).
+On 3 December, the head of the National Disaster Management Agency (BNPB), Dr. Syamsul Maarif, M. Si, accompanied by the head of the Centre for Volcanology and Geological Hazard Mitigation CVGHM (PVMBG), Dr. Surono made a joint press release at the BNPB Command Post in Yogyakarta.
+At 09.00 am that day, the CVGHM (PVMBG) lowered the status of Mount Merapi to the level of Caution Alert (Level III).
 They clarified that with this alert level the potential of hot ash clouds and projected incandescent material remained.
 The Geological Agency provided several recommendations including that there would be no community activities in the disaster prone areas and proclaimed an ongoing exclusion zone of 2.5 km radius.

 2018 eruption

-A phreatic eruption began on the morning of 11 May 2018, prompting the evacuation of areas within a 5 km radius of the volcano.
+A phreatic eruption began on the morning of 11 May, prompting the evacuation of areas within a 5 km radius of the volcano.
 Adisutjipto International Airport in Yogyakarta was closed due to the eruption's ash plume.
 This eruption initiated a new phase of dome growth.
 It led to new evacuations at Merapi in November 2020.
 The danger of pyroclastic flows was increasing and expanding.